neon-bindings/neon/README ELECTRON 4.md

 ```
 [target.'cfg(windows)']
-rustflags = ["-C", "link-args=/DELAYLOAD:node.exe /INCLUDE:__load_exe_hook /INCLUDE:__pfnDliNotifyHook2 delayimp.lib"]
+rustflags = ["-C", "link-args=/DELAYLOAD:node.exe /INCLUDE:__pfnDliNotifyHook2 delayimp.lib"]
 ```

 **the cli has been patched to do this**

 A few far from obvious (to me) things happen here.
 The (patched) neon-runtime library contains the hook.
-For the linker to find the related symbols and use those in creating the hook they must be explicitly included.
+For the linker to find the related symbol and use it in creating the hook it must be explicitly included.
 The windows library with the helpers, `delayimp.lib`, must be included as well, but it must be included AFTER the library with the hook.
 Thus we simply add it to the linker flags, adding it sooner, eg with `cargo:rustc-link-lib=delayimp` makes it add a default hook that does nothing and results in a duplicate symbol warning for our `_pfnDliNotifyHook2`.

 If you're using version 0.2.0 of neon that doesn't have this patch, it is possible to build the hook in your own project (first create the .cargo/config file as mentioned above):